Programs : Brochure

-The venue for the study group is the Loris Malaguzzi International Center, which opened in February 2006 and now encompasses an International Preschool and Primary School.
-As described by Carlina Rinaldi, Pedagogista and President of the Foundation Reggio Children, “It was created to give greater value to a strong and distinctive characteristic of Reggio Emilia; the ability to lend listening, visibility and support to the rights and requests of children, young people, families, and teachers.
+The venue for the study group is the Loris Malaguzzi International Center, which now encompasses an International Preschool and Primary School.
+As described by Carlina Rinaldi, President of Reggio Children Foundation- Loris Malaguzzi Center, “It was created to give greater value to a strong and distinctive characteristic of Reggio Emilia; the ability to lend listening, visibility and support to the rights and requests of children, young people, families and teachers.
 The Center is a dedicated meeting place where professional development and research intersect for people in Reggio Emilia, Italy and the world who wish to innovate education and culture.”

-Students should be familiar with the history and fundamental principles of the Reggio Emilia approach to education so that they have some contextual framework before being immersed in the actual experience.
-Opportunities for dialogue and exchange among the group and with educators in Reggio Emilia will offer students many possibilities for gaining a deeper understanding of the history, challenges, and accomplishments of the Municipal Infant-Toddler Centers and Preschools.
-Recommended Reference: “Indications Preschools and Infant Toddler Centres of the Municipality of Reggio Emilia” published by Reggio Children, http://www.learningmaterialswork.com.
+In meetings and online dialogue, students will become familiar with the history and principles of the Reggio Emilia Approach so that they have a contextual framework before being immersed in the actual experience.
+Opportunities for dialogue among the group and with educators in Reggio Emilia will offer students many possibilities for gaining a deeper understanding of the history, challenges, strategies and accomplishments of the Municipal Infant Toddler Centers and Preschools.
+Required Reference: “Indications: Preschools and Infant Toddler Centers of the Municipality of Reggio Emilia” published by Reggio Children http://www.learningmaterialswork.com.

 |Education Abroad Advisor||Alyse Collins|